souenzzo/graal/docs/reference-manual/native-image/guides/build-static-and-mostly-static-executable.md

 ---
 layout: ni-docs
 toc_group: how-to-guides
-link_title: Build a Static or Mostly-Static Native Executable
+link_title: Build a Statically Linked or Mostly-Statically Linked Native Executable
 permalink: /reference-manual/native-image/build-static-executables/
 ---

-# Build a Static or Mostly-Static Native Executable
+# Build a Statically Linked or Mostly-Statically Linked Native Executable

+GraalVM Native Image by default builds dynamically linked binaries: at build time it loads your application classes and interfaces and hooks them together in a process of dynamic linking.

-With GraalVM Native Image you can create a static or mostly-static native executable, depending on your needs.
+However, you can create a statically linked or mostly-static linked native executable, depending on your needs.

 **A static native executable** is a statically linked binary that can be used without any additional library dependencies.
 A static native executable is easy to distribute and deploy on a slim or distroless container (a scratch container).